What happened during COVID time? What changes COVID brought to our program?

 Impact of COVID on Select Rotations and Other Activities

-Some of our rotations such as Sports Medicine, GYN, outpatient surgery, and geriatrics were not scheduled during peak COVID time due to the cancellation of elective outpatient procedures, state restrictions and the closure of some offices.
-Our program re-allocated all affected residents to our office and other rotations that were able to accommodate them including Emergency medicine and other inpatient experiences.
+All our rotations that were interrupted during the pandemic have restarted and at full capacity.
 Our didactics were transitioned to Webex (remotely) for that period to ensure distancing.
 We are still offering didactics remotely as amenable and have resumed having hands on activities like simulations and procedure workshops with modifications to ensure the safety of all during these sessions.